Dharampur, Gujarat

-Dharampur is a town and a municipality in Valsad district in the state of Gujarat, India.
+Dharampur is a town and municipality in the Valsad district of the Indian state of Gujarat.
 There are more than 100 villages associated with Dharampur (Revenue) office.

 Ramsingh of the Sesodia clan, the second son of Ram Raja of Udaipur, defeated the local tribal chief in the 13th century and became the ruler of Dharampur State in South Gujarat.

 Geography

 Dharampur is located at 20.53°N 73.18°E. It has an average elevation of 75 metres (242 feet).

 Dharampur is a small and beautiful town situated east of Valsad.
 Dharampur is situated on the banks of the Swargavahini River and is surrounded by the Sahyadri or Western Ghats range on the east, west, and south.
 Due to its location, the town enjoys a very pleasant climate throughout the year.
 Dharampur is called cherrapunji of Gujarat receiving the highest rainfall in the state.